 - Activities – Provide a bunch of activities as an exercise, then let students choose.

-- Structure – Lay out the structure of the lesson and let them choose how they want to proceed.
+- Structure – Lay out the lesson’s structure and let them choose how they want to proceed.

-- Decor – Let them have a say on the layout of the classroom.
+- Decor – Let them have a say in the layout of the classroom.

 It’s best to introduce choice slowly into your lessons.
-Most students are so devoid of choice at school, and possibly in their lives, that they’re often not sure how it works in the classroom.
+Most students are so devoid of choice at school, and possibly in their lives, that they’re often unsure how it works in the classroom.

-Want to read more? 💡 Check out this excellent account of how a teacher increased student focus through offering choice.
+Want to read more? 💡 Check out this excellent account of how a teacher increased student focus by offering choice.

 4 for Online Learning